jeanniardJ/Anti_grazer/frondend/README.md

-# Project Name Frontend
+# Project Anti grazer Frontend

-This repository contains the frontend code for Project Name, built with React.
+This repository contains the frontend code for Anti grazer, built with React.

 ## Table of Contents